 Brand Name | Product Type

 Unless you’re a diehard ultralighter, the MSR Thru-Hiker Mesh House 1 isn’t for you.
 At just 10 oz, however, it’s an ultralight hiker’s dream.
-Set-up is fast and easy and requires a set of adjustable trekking poles.
+Set-up is fast and easy and requires two adjustable trekking poles.
 Also, the durable, Xtreme Shield floor is waterproof.
 But, if you do get caught in a downpour, the lack of a fly means a bad time.
 For that, you can always pair it with the Thru-Hiker 70 or 100 Wing.

 Offering the great ventilation and livable space you want when you’re crossing the buggy Oregon sections of the PCT, or the wet & humid lowlands on the Appalachian Trail, this shelter system lets you choose the right combination of weight and protection you need.